Anxiety Specialty Services

 • Make decisions according to your values instead of basing them on fear and avoidance

-Click the button below to review important information about the onboarding process, the structure of therapy, fees, and more.
-If you’ve already reviewed that information, please complete this brief intake screener to schedule your initial appointment.
+Click “Get Started” to review important information about the onboarding process, the structure of therapy, fees, and more.
+If you’ve already read this information, please complete this brief intake screener to schedule your initial appointment.